KimTsadok/KimTsadok/README.md

 # Hi there, I'm Kim Tsadok 👋
 - 👀 I’m interested in gaming, programming, game dev, anime, food, movies, shows, and friends ^^"
-- 🌱 Ihave a B.sc in Computer Sciences, I'm a Graduate
+- 🌱 I'm a Graduate of Computer Sciences, B.sc.
 - 💞️ I’m looking to collaborate on game dev projects and game dev courses :)
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I have a cat and 8 tattooes ;)